HeitorSpectre/ObsCure-Text-Editor/README.md

 # ObsCure-Text-Editor
-ObsCure Text Editor is a tool for editing text from this franchise, designed for Nintendo Wii, PC, PS2, PS3 and Xbox 360.
+ObsCure Text Editor is a tool for editing text from this franchise, designed for Nintendo Wii, PC, PS2, PSP, PS3 and XBOX.

 ## SUPPORTED GAMES
-- Obscure 1
+- ObsCure I
-- Obscure 2
+- Obscure II (Obscure: The Aftermath)
 - Final Exam

 ## IMAGE